nss-evening-cohort-06/chatty-better-than-butter/README.md

 5. Messages should be displayed with a "Delete" button after it
 6. Give the user one additional theme choice for the interface

+Using javascript, we created a "chat app" where the user can enter a message and have it displayed to the main text area.
+We also focused on creating engaging themes for our users to choose from since we know there is no "one size fits all" chat app!

 ## Stetch Goals
 - [x] Additional themes
 - [x] Incorporate multiple JSON files